-Well, it was a weird week for our friend at Oculus after a bad security certificate basically soft-bricked every single Oculus in the world.
+Well, it was a weird week for our friends at Oculus after a bad security certificate basically soft-bricked every single Oculus in the world.
 For a period of 24 hours.
 Of course, people highlighted that this shows the dangers of a closed system, and rightfully so.
-The good news (now that it is in the rearview mirror) is that a patch was released.
+The good news (now that it is in the rear view mirror) is that a patch was released.
 The company also granted a $15 credit for purchases in the Oculus store.

 So here are some ways to spend it!

 This week’s top five releases for Oculus systems tend toward the atmospheric and story-driven, with a hint of the tragic.
 Don’t worry, though – if shooters or rhythm games are more your thing, there are some new offerings in that realm, as well.

 from Logtown Studios AB

 Now out of Early Access, Cloudborn is essentially a straightforward climbing game in the vein of To the Top, but its graphics and unique fantasy setting – think the abandoned civilization of Myst combined with the floating worlds of Bastion – make this a game worth exploring.

 Some players have reported motion sickness due to smooth rotation and automatic perspective shifts, so climb carefully – and maybe avoid swinging on vines – if you’re sensitive to that.
 Otherwise, a mostly relaxing and wonderfully atmospheric experience.

 Oculus Rift | 7 GB | $14.99 from Steam

 Inspired by the Sewol Ferry disaster – a Korean maritime incident in 2014 that resulted in 304 deaths – Big Blue – Memory could very well have been in a preachy disaster of a VR game in its own right.